bbc/intra-chroma-attentionCNN/README.md

 ```
 To compile the generated VTM-7.0 version follow the official instructions in ```VVCSoftware_VTM/README.md```.

+### Reproduce the results

+All the schemes are evaluated against a VTM-7.0 constrained anchor, whereby the VVC partitioning process is limited to using only square blocks of 4, 8 and 16 pixels.
+In order to generate the constrained VTM-7.0 anchor in this paper, apply the patch difference located at ```VTM-7.0-schemes/square_anchor.patch```.

 ## Acknowledgements
 This work has been conducted within the project
 JOLT.
 This project is funded by the European Union’s Horizon 2020 research